PRHLT/WordGraph2Index/README.md

 ## Acknowledgment

-If you find useful this toolkit in your research, please cite:
+If you find useful this tool in your research, please cite:

 ```
 @article{wgidx16,